ArjunMash/hnn-textanalysis/ai_use.md

 I want to revist Torch documentation and try building other model types

+### Importing the models into Streamlit
+I used AI to help outline the skeleton of the streamlit app.
+I implemented

 ## Meta Prompting
-Since I also made OpenAI API calls within my processing scripts I metaprompted to shape an explicit prompt that I could pass into the OpenAI API.
+Since I also made OpenAI API calls within my processing scripts I metaprompted to create a very clear prompt that I could pass into the OpenAI API for the best results.

 ### Meta Prompt to Create [Prompt1](src/models/prompts/prompt1.py)